hsf-training/analysis-essentials/git/09-pullrequests.md

 they think before accepting it, giving you the ability to amend things as you go.

-If you are not happy with a Pull Request you can decide to retire it by clicking on the **Close merge request** orange button on top of the webpage:
+If you or the maintainers of the project are not happy with a Pull Request it can be retired by clicking on the orange **Close merge request** button on top of the page:

 ![Close](fig/gitlab-pr-close.png)